Linux Reboot (Restart) Command

-Sometimes when debugging an issue or updating the kernel you may need to reboot your Linux system.
-If you have a headless server you need to know how to restart the system from the command line.
+When the kernel is updated, unless you’re using Livepatch or KernelCare, you need to reboot your Linux system.
+A system reboot may also be required in other circumstances, e.g., when troubleshooting hardware issues, installing applications, and so on.
+If you’re running a headless Linux server, you need to know how to restart the system from the command line.

-systemctl utility replaces the most of power management commands used in the older Linux distributions with sysvinit.
-Old
+systemctl utility replaces most of the power management commands used in the older Linux distributions with sysvinit.
+The

 shutdown commands are aliases to